Gene Tierney: Personal life

 As a lifelong Republican, Tierney supported Richard Nixon and Ronald Reagan in their elections.

 Tierney is survived by her grandchildren and her great-grandchildren.

 Later years

 Tierney's autobiography, Self-Portrait, in which she candidly discusses her life, career, her appearance, and mental illness, was published in 1979.

 In 1986, Tierney was honored alongside actor Gregory Peck with the first Donostia Lifetime Achievement Award at the San Sebastian Film Festival in Spain.

-Tierney has a star on the Hollywood Walk of Fame at 6125 Hollywood Boulevard.
+Tierney was awarded a star on the Hollywood Walk of Fame at 6125 Hollywood Boulevard on February 8, 1960.

 Death

-Tierney, a lifelong smoker, died of emphysema on November 6, 1991, in Houston, 13 days before what would have been her 71st birthday.
+Tierney, a lifelong smoker, died of emphysema on November 6, 1991 at her home in Houston, aged 70.
 She is interred in Glenwood Cemetery in Houston.

 Certain documents of Tierney's film-related material, personal papers, letters, etc., are held in the Wesleyan University Cinema Archives, though her papers are closed to the public.